ayushsharma82/ElegantOTA/README.md

 ## Features

-- 🔥 Quick & Simple OTA procedure
+- 🔥 Quick & simple OTA procedure
 - 🏀 Get useful insight on progress and status of your OTA update
 - 🎷 No need to learn HTML/CSS/JS
 - 🛫 Ready to use within 3 lines of code